dreywandowski/ATTENDANCE-SYSTEM/README.md

 # ATTENDANCE
- A management system for students
+ A management system for students.

+Technologies used: Javascript/Jquery, PHP